twallema/pySODM/docs/influenza_1718.md

 # An SDE Model for the 2017-2018 Influenza Season in Belgium

 In this tutorial, we'll revisit epidemiology by setting up a stochastic age-stratified model for seasonal Influenza in Belgium.
-First, we'll expand the dynamics of the [simple SIR model](workflow.md) to account for additional charateristics of seasonal Influenza and we'll use the concept of *stratifications* to include four age groups in our model.
+First, we'll expand the dynamics of the [simple SIR model](workflow.md) to account for additional charateristics of seasonal Influenza and we'll use the concept of *dimensions* to include four age groups in our model.
 Opposed to the simple SIR tutorial, where changes in the number of social contacts were not considered, we'll use a *time-dependent parameter function* to include the effects of school closures during school holidays in our Influenza model.
 Finally, we'll calibrate two of the model's parameters to incrementally larger sets of incidence data and asses how the goodness-of-fit evolves with the amount of knowledge at our disposal.
 One of the calibrated model parameters is a 1D vector, pySODM allows users to easily calibrate n-dimensional model parameters.

 This tutorial introduces the following concepts,
 - Building a stochastic model and solving it with Gillespie's Tau-Leaping method